postmanlabs/newman/README.md

 npm install -S newman-reporter-teamcity
 ```

-- Use the installed reporter, either via the CLI, or programattic usage.
+- Use the installed reporter, either via the CLI, or programmatic usage.
 Here, the `newman-reporter` prefix is **not** required while specifying the reporter name in the options.<br/>
 ```terminal
 newman run /path/to/collection.json -r cli,teamcity
 ```